madanrnsit/AVAX-PROOF/README.md

 ## Description

-This Solidity smart contract named errors contains three functions, Require(), Revert(), and Assert().
-Require() uses the require() statement to check if the value of z is greater than zero, otherwise it throws an error.
-Revert() checks if the sum of x1 and y1 is greater than 10, otherwise it throws an error.
-Assert() uses the assert() statement to check if n is greater than zero, otherwise it throws an error.
+This Solidity smart contract named errors has three functions: Require(), Revert(), and Assert().
+The Require() function uses the `require()` statement to check if the value of `z` is greater than zero.
+If it is not, the function throws an error.
+The Revert() function checks if the sum of `x1` and `y1` is greater than 10.
+If it is not, the function throws an error.
+Finally, the Assert() function uses the `assert()` statement to check if `n` is greater than zero.
+If it is not, the function throws an error.

 ## Requirements